 Detailed information related to each episode of care is collected in the CLA; for example, start and end dates, placement type, location and provider.
 Placement type describes the setting in which a child is cared for.
-Children may be placed at home with their parents whilst being looked after, but the majority are removed and placed in OHC (6).
-OHC placements include foster care by relatives, friends, strangers or potential adopters; group care in children's homes, residential schools, care homes or residential units; independent living in a B&B, flat or bedsit and "other" settings such as young offender institutes and prisons.
+Children may be placed at home with their parents while being looked after, but the majority are removed and placed in OHC.6 OHC placements include foster care by relatives, friends, strangers or potential adopters; group care in children's homes, residential schools, care homes or residential units; independent living in a bed and breakfast (B&B), flat or bedsit and 'other' settings such as young offender institutes and prisons.
 The codes used to record placement type have changed over time and are described in Supplementary Table 1.
 When a child's placement changes (even to another placement of the same type) a new episode begins.
-However, only placements lasting 24 hours or more are recorded; therefore if multiple placement changes occur in one day only the final placement is recorded (5).
+However, only placements lasting 24 h or more are recorded; therefore if multiple placement changes occur in 1 day, only the final placement is recorded.5

-The reason a child becomes looked after is recorded in the CLA as their "category of need".
-These hierarchical categories are: abuse or neglect, child's disability, parental illness or disability, family in acute stress, family dysfunction, socially unacceptable behavior, low income and absent parenting.
-Though it is likely that a child will become looked after for a combination of the above reasons, only one (the highest ordered in the list) is recorded (23).
-Before the 1st April 2000 a more detailed variable was used to capture the reason a child was looked after and the relationship between these former "reasons looked after" and current "categories of need" is described in Supplementary Table 2.
+The reason a child becomes looked after is recorded in the CLA as their 'category of need'.
+These hierarchical categories are: abuse or neglect, child's disability, parental illness or disability, family in acute stress, family dysfunction, socially unacceptable behaviour, low income and absent parenting.
+Though it is likely that a child will become looked after for a combination of the above reasons, only one (the highest ordered in the list) is recorded.23 Before the 1 April 2000, a more detailed variable was used to capture the reason a child was looked after, and the relationship between these former 'reasons looked after' and current 'categories of need' is described in Supplementary Table 2.

 The legal status of a child describes the legal framework under which a child enters the social care system.
-For example, child protection is used to ensure the safety of a child that is considered to be in need and this legal status category includes emergency protection orders and police protection powers (used in urgent cases where rapid intervention is required) and child assessment orders (used in non-emergency cases where there are suspicions but no convincing evidence of actual or likely harm (24)).
-Children can also be looked after voluntarily (i.e. with parental consent) under Section 20 of the Children Act 1989 (3).
-While it is possible for a child to have multiple legal statuses (e.g., to be under a care order and awaiting trial) only the most recent legal status is recorded in the CLA.
-As for placement setting, if there are multiple changes in one day only the final legal status is recorded (5).
-The codes used to record legal status have changed over time and are described in Supplementary Table 3.
+For example, child protection is used to ensure the safety of a child who is considered to be in need, and this legal status category includes emergency protection orders and police protection powers (used in urgent cases where rapid intervention is required) and child assessment orders (used in non-emergency cases where there are suspicions but no convincing evidence of actual or likely harm).24 Children can also be looked after voluntarily (i.e. with parental consent) under Section 20 of the Children Act 1989.3 Though it is possible for a child to have multiple legal statuses (e.g. to be under a care order and awaiting trial), only the most recent legal status is recorded in the CLA.
+As for placement setting, if there are multiple changes in 1 day, only the final legal status is recorded.5 The codes used to record legal status have changed over time and are described in Supplementary Table 3 (available as Supplementary data at IJE online).

 When a child ceases to be looked after, the reason the period of care ended is recorded.
 For example, a child may cease to be looked after because they return home to their parents or are adopted.
-They may also leave care through the granting of a residence or special guardianship order which confer differing levels of parental responsibility to a guardian (25) (such as a relative or former foster carer).
-The codes used to record the reason OHC ceases and how a child exits the social care system are described in Supplementary Table 4.
+They may also leave care through the granting of a residence or special guardianship order which confers differing levels of parental responsibility to a guardian25 (such as a relative or former foster carer).
+The codes used to record the reason OHC ceases and how a child exits the social care system are described in Supplementary Table 4 (available as Supplementary data at IJE online).